MorfeoMatrixx/RCBUS-TMS9918A-Dev/RomWBW-HBIOS/README.md

 	.DB	$E1		; REG 7 - GREY ON BLACK
 ```

-The original '**tms.asm**' file in **'\Source\HBIOS\'** of RomWBW source code should be replaced with the file included here and the standard procedure to build and flash a Custom ROM should be used.
+The original '**tms.asm**' file in **'\Source\HBIOS\'** of RomWBW source code distribution should be replaced with the file included here and the standard procedure to build and flash a Custom ROM should be used.